Workplace Harassment Complaints:

 Those options narrow as the process moves forward.
 Once a claim has been filed, the starting point is different from what it would have been at the outset.

-Sezar regularly advises and represents Ontario employers dealing with workplace harassment complaints, poisoned work environment allegations, accommodation disputes with a harassment dimension, constructive dismissal claims arising from how a complaint was handled, and Ministry of Labour investigations.
-He works with employers of every size, from owner-operated businesses to large organizations, across Toronto, the GTA, and throughout Ontario.
+Sezar regularly advises and represents Ontario employers dealing with workplace harassment complaints, poisoned work environment allegations, accommodation disputes, and Ministry of Labour investigations.
+He works with employers of every size across Toronto, the GTA, and throughout Ontario.

-When a harassment complaint is being managed, the quality of the advice received at each stage shapes the quality of the decisions made at each stage.
-With Bune Law, that advice comes directly from Sezar, someone who has faced employees across the table in these situations and understands precisely what is being assessed when the process is later reviewed.
+With Bune Law, advice comes directly from Sezar, someone who has faced employees across the table and understands precisely what is being assessed when the process is later reviewed.

 Frequently Asked Questions

 Not necessarily.
-How the workplace harassment investigation was conducted and documented matters independently of the outcome.
-A finding in the employer's favour does not protect the process from scrutiny if the complainant pursues the matter further at the Human Rights Tribunal of Ontario or through another avenue.
-If there are questions about how the investigation was run, that conversation is worth having sooner rather than later.
+How the investigation was conducted matters independently of the outcome.
+A finding in your favour does not protect the process from scrutiny if the complainant pursues the matter further.

 Speak With a Toronto Employment Lawyer About a Workplace Harassment Matter